This biannual course is taught on years 2014-2015, 2016-2017, ...

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

 Mostly ex-cathedra teaching in English with visual aid by PowerPoint.
 The course is complemented by a very dense visual illustration and documentation via academia.edu is provided.
 Occasional intervention by postdocs and invited lecturers (in English).
+Students are also invited to participate in the field trip in the Mediterranean (BAC 13 Séminaire sur site).

 No end of term exams but continuous evaluation; students are also expected to prepare and present a critical analysis of a specific topic in class.
 The evaluation is based on the scientific quality of the written text, the achievements shown (presentation, methodological approach, reasoning, bibliography, etc.) as well as the didactical character of the presentation (expression, clarity, documentation (PPT), references, mastering of the topic, etc.).
 The presentation equals 60% of the points, the written work 30% and the involvement of the student in the discussions 10 %; Format: 8 to 10 pages (not including references or illustrations).